 The Veterans Forum serves as a firmwide, global community for veterans.
 Its goals are to:

 Veterans’ Legal Career Fair

-Our commitment to recruiting veteran talent extends to staff roles as well.
+Our commitment to recruiting veteran talent includes staff roles as well.
 We partner with Hire a Hero, the leading job board and employment resource for veterans and military spouses, and encourage qualified candidates to apply for positions with us.

 Advocating for Veterans

 Together with the National LGBT Bar Association, our lawyers successfully represented three transgender veterans who petitioned the U.S. Army and U.S. Navy to modify military records to reflect their correct names and identities.
-Because military records are used to obtain benefits and preferential status when applying for jobs, incorrect records can create significant roadblocks.
-The executive director of the National LGBT Bar called the outcome a “life-changing
+The executive director of the National LGBT Bar called the outcome a “life-changing victory.”

 In London, we are advising Company of Makers, which funds workshops for ex-service personnel and their families who are acclimating to civilian life, on a new lease for their building.

 We partner with many other organizations that serve veterans, including:

 We helped found and continue to counsel others, including: